-The fair value for financial instruments traded in active markets is based on quoted market prices at the close of trading on the financial reporting date.
-Instruments for which no sales was reported on the valuation day are valued at the most recent bid price.
-Investments in mutual funds are valued at the net asset value per unit as determined by the relevant fund manager.
+The fair value of financial instruments traded in active markets is based on quoted market prices at the close of trading on the financial reporting date.
+Instruments for which no sales were reported on the valuation day are valued at the most recent bid price.
+Investment fund exposures are valued at the net asset value (NAV) per unit as determined by the relevant fund manager or fund administrator.
+Forward exchange agreement is valued using discounted notional techniques that use observable market data inputs for foreign exchange and yield curves.